JayWood/the-seo-framework/readme.txt

 * Automatic option merging on update.
 * New AJAX integration when adding tags.
 * Personalized error handling for developers.
-* Over 120 new public functions for developers.
+* Over 120 (TODO) new public functions for developers.
-* 19 brand new filters for developers.
+* 19 (TODO) brand new filters for developers.
 * WP Query Admin synchronization for developers.
 * Automated setting navigation tabs for developers.

 **Feature highlights visualized:**
 /
 * TODO View side-by-side visual changes [here](link_to_page)

+**No Stone Left Unturned:**

+* This massive update has touched almost every aspect of this plugin.
+* With this, many fixes are put into effect for all known and possibly many unknown bugs.
+Better standards have been put into place, both for WordPress and the coding world.
+* All changes have been tested thorougly.
+However, it's always possible something has been overlooked.
+If you find anything out of place, let me know in the [plugin support forums](https://wordpress.org/support/plugin/autodescription)!

 **SEO Tip of the Update: Redirects & Canonical**
 /